-Jimmy Kimmel on Donald Trump's 2024 Presidential bid: "He just keeps coming back – he's like herpes"
+Jimmy Kimmel on Donald Trump's 2024 presidential bid: "He just keeps coming back – he's like herpes"

 Trump’s fresh bid for the White House comes a week after the 2022 midterm elections in the US, which saw a lacklustre performance from Trump-endorsed Republican candidates.
 Following the midterm election results, Trump’s advisers had reportedly urged the ex-President to delay announcing a 2024 candidacy.

-On last night’s episode of Jimmy Kimmel Live!, host Kimmel joked that Trump is running “to become the first American to lose the popular vote three times in a row”.
+On last night’s episode of ABC chat show Jimmy Kimmel Live!, host Kimmel joked that Trump is in the running “to become the first American to lose the popular vote three times in a row”.

 “There have been a lot of times Trump said something was gonna be big and it wasn’t,” he continued.
 “Just ask Stormy Daniels.”
 (Kimmel’s comment was a nod to Daniels’ past claim that Trump has “an unusual penis”).